eduardo-elizondo/cpython/Doc/extending/extending.rst

        spammodule_clear(m);
    }

-Finally, update the extension's :c:type:`PyMethodDef` and set the state size as well as the traverse, clear, and free functions.
-Read the next section to see the fully initialized ``spammodule``.
+Finally, update the :c:type:`PyModuleDef`.
+Set the state size, traverse, clear, and free functions.
+Read the next section to see an initialized module definition.

 .. _methodtable: